 In the same way as electricity, these fuels respond to the heavy transport sector's desire to decarbonise its fleets and reduce their impact on urban environments in terms of noise.
 Thanks to this "clean fuels" mix, ENGIE can accompany its customers on their journey towards carbon neutrality.

-Ovarith Troeung, Director of Sustainable Mobility at ENGIE
+François-Xavier de Froment, Managing Director Sustainable Mobility at ENGIE

-Following Scania in 2020, it's the turn of top-of-the-range manufacturer Mercedes-Benz Trucks to call on ENGIE for their integrated approach.
-With this partnership, freight transport operators will benefit from an integrated electrification service for their fleet of heavy vehicles in seven European countries.
+The top-of-the-range manufacturer Mercedes-Benz Trucks has called on ENGIE for their integrated approach.
+With this partnership, the freight transport operator will benefit from an integrated electrification service for its fleet of heavy vehicles in seven European countries.
 The German manufacturer will supply the electric trucks and the software for intelligent control of the charging process; ENGIE will study, design and supply the electrical equipment and charging infrastructure, as well as ensure their maintenance; the contract also provides for the delivery of an intelligent and scalable high-power charging solution tailored to each customer.